owenburton/scholar-stats/README.md

 ## TODO:

 <!-- - switch from doing bs4 scraping on cloud run to the dashboard on app engine -->
-- get user ip & headers to use w/ selenium, so Cloud Run server doesn't get blocked

 - write tests for everything
 - make more OOP (Classes)